oscarmedina234/SocialNetworkAPI/README.md

 ## Description

 This application is a social media backend.
 It is made using mongodb, mongoose, express, node, and insomnia.
-This application thouhgt me how to use all of the technology and languages mentioned above.
+This application taught me how to use all of the technology and languages mentioned above.
 This lets you see what a social media api backend would look like and how it operates.

 ## Installation

-To install make sure you use the package.json file and npm i all the required stuff necesssary for the app to function.
+To install make sure you use the package.json file and npm i all the required stuff necessary for the app to function.
 Then make sure that your mongodb connection url is correct to connect to your mongodb server.

 ## Usage

 To use the app make sure to take the data in the utils folder to populate the database.
-The start the index.js file in the root folder to start the server.
+Start the index.js file in the root folder to start the server.
 Then to test all the routes open local host in insomnia or a similar application.

-find a video of app fucntionality here. https://drive.google.com/file/d/1gGzmZzz5yAXt92XyaCZXN5bjNO3iz1DJ/view
+find a video of app functionality here. https://drive.google.com/file/d/1gGzmZzz5yAXt92XyaCZXN5bjNO3iz1DJ/view